openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 This specification introduces new token type "VP Token" used as generic container for verifiable presentation objects that is returned in authentication and token responses in addition to ID Tokens (see (#vp_token)).

 Note that when both ID Token and VP Token are returned, each has a different function.
-ID Token serves as an Authentication receipt that carries information regarding the Authentication Event of the End-user.
+The ID Token serves as an Authentication receipt that carries information regarding the Authentication Event of the End-user.
 VP Token serves as a proof of possession of a third party attested claims and carries claims about the user.

 Verifiers request verifiable presentations using the `claims` parameter as defined in (@!OpenID) and syntax as defined in DIF Presentation Exchange [@!DIF.PresentationExchange].